Hiroshima Peace Memorial Park: Rest House

 At the time of the bombing, 37 people were working there.
 All of them perished, with the exception of Eizo Nomura, who had gone down to the basement at that moment and survived the bombing.
 Nomura, who was then 47, was a worker for the Hiroshima Prefectural Fuel Rationing Union.
 Nomura managed to escape through rising fire and vigorous smoke.
 However, after his survival, he struggled with high fever, diarrhea, bleeding gums, and other symptoms caused by the radiation.

 Although the building was heavily damaged, it still stood and was renovated soon after the war, including a new wooden roof.
 After the war, the Hiroshima municipal government purchased the building and established a postwar recovery office in it.
 Today it is used as the Rest House in Peace Memorial Park.

 The Rest House has been in debates many times over whether or not it should be preserved.
 In 1995, the city decided to demolish the building, but the plan was put aside.
-One of the reasons was because of the announcement of the A-Bomb Dome as a World Heritage site.
+One of the reasons was the announcement of the A-Bomb Dome as a World Heritage site.

 Right now, the first floor of the Rest House is used as a tourist information office and a souvenir shop, the second/third floors as offices, and the basement is preserved nearly as it was at the time of the bombing.